 These small fish are often referred to as the healthiest fish in the sea, as they eat only planktons and don’t live long, which means that their exposure to heavy metals and toxins is minimal.
-Feed them raw, cooked, or canned in water.
+Feed them raw or cooked.
+Canned sardines are usually high in sodium, and the high levels of sodium can be harmful to your dog’s health.
 Don’t let the tiny size of these fish fool you: they pack quite a punch when it comes to nutritional values, so be careful with the portions, especially with chubby pups.

 Herring and Anchovies

 Little they may be, but these types of fish are very rich in omega-3 acids.
-Herring and anchovies are great additions to a dog’s diet, but only if served raw or cooked.
-Smoked, pickled, or salted fish is not recommended, as it contains other ingredients that might harm your pooch.
+Herring and anchovies are great additions to a dog’s diet, but only if served raw or properly cooked.
+Smoked, pickled, marinaded or canned fish is not recommended, as it contains other ingredients that might harm your pooch.